NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 #### Compromise
 - Tend to end up splitting the pie
 - belief: problem is that everyone wants too much
+- assumption: answer lies in a middle-ground between positions
+- known as good mediators, though this may not be the case.

 #### Avoidant
-- belief: conflict is not solvable
+- belief: conflict is not solvable so best thing to do is avoid it
 - tend to be open minded
 	- impersonal tolerance: live and let live…let everyone do what they want as long as they don’t influence me.
 - *Major Major from Catch 22*
 - introverts

 #### Collabrative
+- Problem Solvers
 - I want to get as much as I can get, but I want you to get as much as you can get too
 - look for the creative solution
+- Question of effort and motivation
 - willing to spend a lot of time
 - thinkers, most cognitively complex, extroverts